Singhacks-2026/juliusbaer/README.md

 Client Conversation / Advisory Action
 ```

-A strong solution should demonstrate how the RM moves from **signal → understanding → decision → client engagement**.
+A strong solution demonstrates how the RM moves from **signal → understanding → decision → client engagement**.

 ---